nikdoof/simple-webfinger/README.md

 A simple, Flask-based webfinger handler.

-Simple Webfinger was created to provide an ODIC href from a basic YAML configuration file.
+Simple Webfinger was created to provide an OIDC href from a basic YAML configuration file.
 Ideally to use with Tailscale and Authentik.

 ## Configuration